fzyzcjy/flutter_convenient_test/README.md

 ## Have questions?

-Though used in production environment in my own 200kloc Flutter app, this package (especially the doc) is still not yet perfect.
+Though used in production environment in my own 200kloc Flutter app, this package - especially the doc - is surely not yet perfect.
 Just [create an issue](https://github.com/fzyzcjy/flutter_convenient_test/issues) and I usually reply quite quickly.

 ## Features